AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   modules.
 - Created a :ref:`scanningInstrumentController`, similar to :ref:`simpleInstrumentController`, but which constantly checks if the attitude error and angular rate (optional) are within the requirement limits and sends an imaging command to a :ref:`simpleInstrument`.
+- Added a new scenario :ref:`scenarioHohmann` that performs a Hohmann transfer with attitude mode changes.
+  The basic attiude flight modes are implemented using the Basilisk event system.

 Version 2.2.0 (June 28, 2023)
 -----------------------------